Exit from the European Union (Brexit)

-- Suffolk Chamber of Commerce Brexit resources: a range of news, information and checklists for businesses
+- Suffolk Chamber of Commerce Brexit hub: a range of news, information and checklists for businesses

 - New Anglia Local Enterprise Partnership Brexit advice for your business: includes bespoke advice from government to businesses, funding opportunities, information for businesses from government and national business representatives

 - The potential implications of Brexit for Norfolk and Suffolk (PDF): an economic analysis for Suffolk and Norfolk.

 Advice for local authorities on preparing for exiting the EU

 The government has published guidance for local government Brexit preparedness.
 This includes advice on:

 - supply chains

 - data handling